iSHAREScheme/iSHARESatellite/INSTALL.md

 Now your satellite is deployed!
 Finish the next chapter to use the application.

-# <a id="U_setup"> 10.
-Initial user setup </a>
+# <a id="configure_keycloak"> 10.
+Configure Keycloak </a>

-The satellite is now installed.
-To access the satellite, first set up a satellite admin user for the keycloak identity provider with the procedure below.
+The satellite is now installed, however it must be configured for use.
 To access the Keycloak admin portal, use the url address that you defined in the `<KeycloakHostName>` variable in chapter 9.
-Specify the port 8843, and the subdirectory `/auth` in your url.
+Specify the port 8443, and the path `/auth` in your url.
 A reference example is: <https://myorg-keycloak-test.example.com:8443/auth>

-NOTE: Once you have set up an initial user, you can add your colleagues via satellite UI in a straightforward manner.
-Therefore, you do not need repeat the keycloak user setup for other users.
-Also, make sure to secure keycloak environment based on your organization policy to limit users that can log into the keycloak admin console.
-You can set stricter password and user policies via keycloak admin console.
+Steps for RedirectURL configuration in keycloak

-1. Click on administrator console and login with seeded admin user refer to below screenshots.
+1. Click on administrator console and login with default admin user refer to below screenshots.

    ![](docs/assets/keycloakuser1.png)